-Freewallet Defends Self-Hosted Wallets After Elon Musk Criticism, Says Installs Increased By 50%
+Freewallet Defends Self-Hosted Wallets After Elon Musk Criticism, Says Installs Increased By 50% Following Tweets

 — Elon Musk (@elonmusk) February 10, 2021

-The company, which was founded in 2016, says they were surprised to learn Elon Musk was using their app but noted his comments highlighted the debate that has been a sticking point in the industry – “Elon was voicing an opinion that is common among hardcore crypto enthusiasts.”
+Why It Matters: Solomon Brown, head of PR at Freewallet, said the company was surprised to learn that Musk uses its app, and that Musk's comments highlight a debate that has been a sticking point in the industry.

-“While their concerns are valid, the opinion they have isn’t shared by everyone,” says Solomon Brown, Head of PR at Freewallet, to Benzinga.
+“Elon was voicing an opinion that is common among hardcore crypto enthusiasts," Brown said.
+“While their concerns are valid, the opinion they have isn’t shared by everyone."

-Why It Matters: Hosted wallets and other third-party service providers have been highly criticized in the crypto community, which holds the “not your keys, not your money” views.
+Hosted wallets and other third-party service providers have been highly criticized in the crypto community, where the “not your keys, not your money” prevails.

-According to Freewallet, “having a multitude of options for users is key to an industry’s health.”
+But Brown said many users fear the risks that come with holding a private key.

-“Services like ours are indispensable to the average crypto users that <..> do not want to have to worry about losing their assets forever due to misplacing or forgetting their private keys,” Brown added.
+“Services like ours are indispensable to the average crypto users ... (who) do not want to have to worry about losing their assets forever due to misplacing or forgetting their private keys."

-A recent Chainlink study shows that around 20% of the total Bitcoin supply (over $175 billion) is lost forever because of lost private keys and devices.
+A recent Chainalysis study showed that around 20% of the total Bitcoin supply (over $175 billion) has been lost forever because of lost private keys and devices.

-Freewallet also shared that the app installs “experienced a 50% growth on Feb.
+Solomon also said the company's app install numbers “experienced a 50% growth on Feb.
 10” after Musk’s tweets.

 Image: Courtesy of Freewallet